mg979/vim-studio-dark/README.md

 Also included, a [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme) variant, and a `desert` variant called **sand**.

-These schemes can optionally define some new highlight and syntax groups, as you can see in the pictures below, but these groups are disabled when the color scheme is unloaded.
-They also try to set as few non-standard (eg. provided by plugins) highlight groups as possible, to minimize the possibility of clashes on colorscheme switching.

 To cycle between high/medium/low contrast (default medium):

     :VsdContrast

-To show available options for current filetype:

-    :VsdOptions

 ------------